No matches were found.

 What boundary warnings does my dog hear from the SpotOn collar before receiving an optional static correction?

 The collar makes a series of audio warnings.
 When your dog approaches the perimeter he will hear an alert tone.
 If your dog progresses past the initial boundary he will hear a harsher sounding warning tone.
 Our SpotOn training programs teach your dog to respond to the alert and warning tones before crossing the perimeter, but as all dog owners know, dogs can have a mind of their own.
 The final warning is an optional static correction that is intended to quickly get your dog's attention.
+Learn more about when your dog will hear the tones.

 Can I adjust the volume on the collar if I can’t hear the tones/beeps?